Montenegro Wedding Traditions

 This centuries-old practice includes:

-• Current practice: 65% of Montenegrin couples still hold formal engagement ceremonies
+- Current practice: Many Montenegrin couples still hold formal engagement ceremonies, particularly in rural areas

 Jabuka: The Symbolic Apple Tradition